-- Considering the size of our company, and what we do here, what ERP solution would you suggest for us?
+- Considering the size of our company, and what we do here, what ERP solution would you suggest for us, and why?

 - How often do you think the systems should be updated?

-- What firewall do you use, and tell us why you use it.
+- What firewall do you use, and tell us why.

 - What is your experience with network engineering?
 Do you prefer solutions from CISCO, Juniper, or other, and why do you prefer them.